Cyprus demands Turkey sanctions at EU summit, stalls on Belarus

 “This is meant to offer guarantees to Cyprus and convince Nicosia to lift its veto on Belarus sanctions.”

-Additional reporting by Francesco Guarascio, Philip Blenkinsop, Jan Strupczewski in Brussels and Sabine Siebold in Berlin, Michele Kambas in Athens and Tuvan Gumrukcu in Ankara, writing by Robin Emmott; Editing by Catherine Evans
+Additional reporting by Francesco Guarascio, Philip Blenkinsop, Jan Strupczewski in Brussels and Sabine Siebold in Berlin, Michele Kambas in Athens and Tuvan Gumrukcu in Ankara; Writing by Robin Emmott; Editing by Catherine Evans/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.